 - Your options are narrowed

-- Your debt tends to focus your attention on the past, present, and future in the most negative way.
+- You will have debt that tends to focus your attention on the past, present, and future in the most negative way.

 - Your brain tends to shut down on the subject.